How To Get A Startup Small Business Loan With No Collateral

 What Is Collateral?
 A Short Primer

 Collateral is a physical asset that is put up to secure your loan.
 It shows the lender that you’re serious about your loan and plan to make all payments as agreed.
-If you fail to meet the terms of your loan, you default on the agreement and the lender can seize the collateral, which is then sold in order to pay off the debt.
+If you fail to meet the terms of your loan, you default on the agreement, and the lender can seize the collateral, which is then sold to pay off the debt.

-There are several things that can be used as collateral.
+Several things can be used as collateral.
 Business equipment, vehicles, property, and inventory are common forms of collateral when seeking a business loan.
-Any property of value that can be sold by the lender can qualify as collateral, even accounts receivables.
+Any property of value that the lender can sell can qualify as collateral, even accounts receivables.

 Secured VS Unsecured Loans: Know The Difference

 In your search for a small business loan, you’ve likely encountered the terms “secured” and “unsecured.”
 If a loan is secured, it is backed with some form of collateral.
 The lender will put a lien on the pledged asset and will have the right to seize it and sell it if you default on the loan.
 Failure to pay your loan as agreed will also negatively impact your credit score.
 A home mortgage is a type of secured loan where the property being purchased is the collateral for the loan.

 An unsecured loan, on the other hand, does not require you to put up specific collateral to back the loan.
 If you do not pay your loan as agreed, the lender can’t seize your property.
 However, the lender may seek a judgment against you in court if you default on your loan agreement.
 As with a secured loan, defaulting on an unsecured loan will affect your credit score negatively.